ArtificialSoda/Rocket_Elevators_Customer_Portal/README.md

 URL for the customers' portal: https://rocketelevators-customers-portal.azurewebsites.net URL for the REST API used to power the portal: https://rocket-elevators-api-rest.azurewebsites.net/

-GitHub repo the updated REST API: https://github.com/ArtificialSoda/Rocket-Elevator-Foundation-REST
+GitHub repo for the updated REST API: https://github.com/ArtificialSoda/Rocket-Elevator-Foundation-REST (currently private)

 ## How to use